rsyedalaiba/AQI_Project/dashboard/README.md

-This folder contains screenshots of the AQI Prediction Dashboard.
+This folder includes all screenshots of AQI Prediction Dashboard to illustrate the interface and visual outputs.